-- ► Tobacco and Electronic Cigarettes (Vaping): VRLTA supports a statewide ban on tobacco smoking and vaping in public spaces which provides for no exceptions that could create an inequitable competitive environment among affected businesses. - ➤ Cannabis Legalization: VRLTA supports the recreational and legal use of cannabis, and laws should ensure that a legalized cannabis marketplace doesn't have archaic restrictions that subvert the growth of the industries or hospitality businesses that participate in it through provisions that limit Virginia's Right to Work law.
-VRLTA supports using a portion of the taxes raised by the sale of cannabis to finance tourism promotion.
+- Tobacco and Electronic Cigarettes (Vaping): VRLTA supports a statewide ban on tobacco smoking and vaping in public spaces which provides for no exceptions that could create an inequitable competitive environment among affected businesses. - Cannabis Legalization: VRLTA supports the recreational and legal use of cannabis, and laws should ensure that a legalized cannabis marketplace doesn't have archaic restrictions that subvert the growth of the industries or hospitality businesses that participate in it.